senzing-garage/sdk-components-ng/projects/sdk-components-ng/README.md

 <br/>

-4) Check that components can communicate with rest api gateway sucessfully.
+<b>4)</b> Check that components can communicate with rest api gateway sucessfully.
 Add the following to your app.component.html(or any template) :
 ```html
 <sz-configuration-about></sz-configuration-about>
 ```
 The result should be a list of service configuration parameters and values.

-5) Load the engine with data to resolve.
+<b>5)</b> Load the engine with data to resolve.
-   The sdk ships with some example data that can be loaded in to the engine.
-An example of how to do that  is below:

-   5.1) TODO
+   The easiest way to do this currently is to load a CSV using the application.
+This can also be done through the Senzing REST API.

-6) Verify that the components are working properly.
+<b>6)</b> Verify that the components are working properly.
 The easiest way to do this is to is to just implement a search box, and a result list.
 Copy the following to your app.component.html file
 ```html
 <sz-search (resultsChange)="onSearchResults($event)"></sz-search>
 <sz-search-results